cookpete/react-player/README.md

 ### Methods

-There is a static method  `ReactPlayer.canPlay(url)` to determine if a URL can be played by the media player.
-Note that this does *not* detect media that is unplayable due to streaming permissions etc. In that case, `onError` will occur after attemping to play.

 To seek to a certain part of the media, there is a `seekTo(fraction)` instance method that will seek to the appropriate place in the media.
 See `App.js` for an example of this using `refs`.

 ### Supported media